tiny-express/native/README.md

 This library provides low-level optimization and productivity library for C/C++ application.

-Beside standard library, we would like to have a greater customization with some goals:
+Beside standard library, we would like to have a greater customization with important goals:

-- Blazing fast performance with GAS & C
+- Blazing fast performance and low-level access with GAS & C
 - Powerful structured programming in C++ for scalability
+- Awesome syntactically enhancement with C++ customization
 - Java standard packages for productivity & maintainability
-- Support third party services for Food Tiny micro-services
+- Support third-party services for business features

 This project is also useful for new developers in practical programming.

 ###  Optimization
-- This library is originally developed in C but we can make classes go faster by optimizing in GAS for Linux amd64
+- This library is originally developed in C/C++ so we can make classes go faster by optimizing in GAS for Linux amd64
 - C version of every function should be delivered first

 ### Useful resource